Trinidad, Colorado

 Trinidad is the home rule municipality that is the county seat of and the most populous municipality in Las Animas County, Colorado, United States.
 The population was 8,329 as of the 2020 census.
 Trinidad lies 21 mi north of Raton, New Mexico, and 195 mi south of Denver.
 It is on the historic Santa Fe Trail.

 The city is home to Trinidad State College, the oldest community college in Colorado.
+The city also houses the Trinidad Triggers, a minor-league baseball team affiliated with the independent Pecos League.